Paramilitary punishment attacks in Northern Ireland: Loyalist groups

-Between 1973 and 1985, loyalists were responsible for many fewer punishment attacks than republicans, due to a view that their role was protecting Protestants from Catholics rather than enforcing rules within Protestant communities.
+Between 1973 and 1985, loyalists were responsible for far fewer punishment attacks than republicans, due to a view that their role was protecting Protestants from Catholics rather than enforcing rules within Protestant communities.
 From 1985 to 1998, they were responsible for a similar number of attacks.
 According to insider Sammy Duddy, the UDA stopped reporting offenders to the police and started to engage in punishment shootings because the police were pressuring the offenders to inform on loyalist groups.
 Since the Good Friday Agreement, loyalists have committed significantly more punishment attacks than republicans.
 The increase in punishment attacks has been attributed to increasing mistrust of official law enforcement, ineffectiveness at controlling petty crime, and perceived leniency of sentences.
 Both the UDA and UVF have less internal discipline than the IRA, which means that an order to stop would be difficult to enforce.
 Loyalist groups' punishment style is more haphazard and groups who cannot find their intended target have been known to attack an innocent Catholic individual.
 Hamill writes that loyalist groups' victim profiles suggests that they use punishment attacks for intragroup discipline and intergroup feuds to a greater degree than republicans.
 Individuals have joined loyalist paramilitaries to avoid a punishment attack from a rival group.
 Unlike republican groups, loyalist paramilitaries carry out more punishment attacks than are desired by public opinion in their communities.